Carl Sandburg said, “There is an eagle inside me that wants to soar, and there is a hippopotamus inside me that wants to wallow in the mud.”

 In the courtroom as the judge and lawyers were attempting to select a jury, a woman stood.
 “Your honor, I am a psychic and already know the outcome of this case.”
 When the judge dismissed her, she replied, “I knew you would.”
 (Some people have all the answers.)

 A prominent man went to see the principal about his son who was doing poorly in school and running with the wrong crowd.
 When he asked the educator for advice, he got more than he bargained for.
 “I’ll tell you exactly what you need to do for your son,” he said.
 “Resign from the presidency of the chamber of commerce.
 Leave that position to someone whose family has grown up and is not in such great need of fatherly attention as is your boy.
 Your first duty during the next five years, after providing the necessities of life for your family, is at home with your boy.
 You should help him with his lessons; you should interest him in your business; and you should become his comrade and chum.
 By giving the same amount of time and attention to your son you now give to the chamber of commerce, you will save him and also probably be the means of doing just as much good for your city.”

-Wish I’d done that regarding denominational activities when my sons were teens.
+Wish I’d done that regarding my over-involvement in denominational activities when my sons were teens.

 We make these choices in everyday life, and reap the consequences for the rest of our earthly existence.

 If you are a follower of Jesus Christ, you have made a decision about His church.
 One way or the other.
 I leave you with this quote from A. Leonard Griffith, a faithful pastor and author of numerous inspirational books a couple of generations back.